akamai/edgegrid-curl/README.md

 # edgegrid-curl

-Python-based command wrapper for cURL to sign requests for Akamai {OPEN} APIs.
+Python-based command wrapper for cURL to sign requests for Akamai OPEN APIs.

 ## CHANGES
 2016-06-01